signalogic/SigSRF_SDK/README.md

 If at any time you want to abort the install and start over, press Ctrl-C.

-<sup>[1]</sup> Selecting a VM platform enables additional resource management needed when host and guest share DirectCore resources.
+<sup>[1]</sup> Selecting a VM platform enables additional resource management needed when host and guest share DirectCore and/or hardware resources.

 If needed, the Check / Verify option can be selected to generate a log for troubleshooting and tech support purposes.
 The Check / Verify option also generates screen output, here is an example: